jonasegehrke/ProjectCalculationTool/README.md

 # ProjectCalculationTool

-This is a school project
+This is a school web app project, made with Java Spring and hosted on Tomcat

 ## Setup